Example: Use a DNS A Record for Traffic Node Selection in an Atlas Cluster

 In this example clustered configuration, we use a different traffic node selection method.
-The Paxton Thomas support organization has subscribed to a third-party DNS solution provider.
-The DNS provider provides hosting for the paxtonthomas.com domain and also has a special offering that allows Paxton Thomas to create a single A record that utilizes their traffic management functionality, which essentially determines where a DNS request should be routed.
+The fictional Paxton Thomas support organization has subscribed to a third-party DNS solution provider.
+The DNS provider provides hosting for the paxtonthomas.com domain and also has a special offering that allows Paxton Thomas to create a single A record that uses their traffic management functionality, which essentially determines where a DNS request should be routed.

 Node Selection in Action